 While the precise definition of an insider can be subjective, almost everyone considers board members to be insiders.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.

 Our information suggests that Baxter International Inc. insiders own under 1% of the company.
-As it is a large company, we’d only expect insiders to own a small percentage of it.
-But it’s worth noting that they own US$67m worth of shares.
-In this sort of situation, it can be more interesting to see if those insiders have been buying or selling.
+As it is a large company, we'd only expect insiders to own a small percentage of it.
+But it's worth noting that they own US$61m worth of shares.
+Arguably recent buying and selling is just as important to consider.
+You can click here to see if insiders have been buying or selling.

 General Public Ownership